It began with movement.

 Over time the balance of my career shifted to bring me into alignment with my true purpose and I began to teach more and perform less.
 Now with over 30 years in higher education, what I enjoy most about teaching is the interpersonal engagement, which I recognize now as connecting with souls and guiding them towards seeing the light in themselves.

 During my time as a dancer, I was introduced to meditation and yoga.
 That was the beginning of my spiritual development.
 I became a Destiny Life Coach, a Reiki Master/Teacher, an Integrated Energy Therapist, a Certified Movement Analyst, and studied several forms of meditation.
-It was all of this work, combined with my self-study, that led me to become a Contemplative Psychotherapist.
+It was all of this work, combined with my self-study, and training to become a Contemplative Psychotherapist that laid the groundwork for me to become an Intimacy Director.

 Love, love, love,